Terms used in the University Library may be confusing. Use the following glossary to find out the meaning of unfamiliar library terms.

-Primary source: An original source that closest to the original event, research or experience.
+Primary source: An original source that is closest to the original event, research or experience.

-Reading list: A link to your unit of study readings is located in your CANVAS or Blackboard site.
+Reading list: A link to your unit of study readings is located on your CANVAS site.
 The link is called Reading list and shows both online and print books, journal articles and other materials your lecturer wants you to read and view.

 Recall: A request for the return of a library item before the due date.
 See also Hold.

-References: References can also be called citations and are listed in a bibliography or reference list at the end of a publication.
-References contain all the information necessary such as title, author, publication details and so on to identify and locate that work.
-See also Bibliography.
+References: References can also be called citations.
+They are listed in a bibliography or reference list at the end of a publication.
+References contain all the information necessary to identify and locate that work.
+See also Bibliography, Citation, Reference list.

 Renew: A request for extending the due date of an item borrowed from the Library.

 Resource: A resource is anything from which information comes or is obtained.
 They can be in print or online.
 EResource examples include library catalogues, online databases, blogs and films or video clips on YouTube.
 Your library is also a Resource!
 See also: Information source, Popular sources, Primary sources, Secondary sources.

 Resource sharing: Library service that enables staff, postgraduate students, honours students and Undergraduate students (with a limit of 10 requests per year) to access materials not held in our collection.